Best Of16 min read

 #4.
 Airtable — Best for Data-Driven Freelancers and Organizers

-If you've ever wished your spreadsheet could become a full-fledged project management tool, Airtable is your answer.
-It combines the familiarity of a spreadsheet with the power of a database, and it's particularly great for freelancers who manage lots of structured data — content calendars, client databases, inventory, or invoicing.
+Ever wish your spreadsheet could become a full-fledged project management tool?
+Airtable makes that possible.
+It combines the familiarity of a spreadsheet with the power of a database, and it's particularly great for freelancers managing lots of structured data — content calendars, client databases, inventory, or invoicing.

-Airtable's interface views let you switch between grid, Kanban, calendar, gallery, and form views on the same data.
-This makes it incredibly versatile for freelancers who need to see their work from multiple angles.
+Airtable's different views let you switch between grid, Kanban, calendar, gallery, and form views on the same data.
+This versatility is perfect for freelancers who need to see their work from multiple angles.

 Key Features: